mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 <a name="trackSelfDescribingEvent" />
 #### 3.8.1 `trackSelfDescribingEvent`

-To track a self-describing event, you make use the `trackSelfdescribingEvent` method:
+To track a self-describing event, you make use the `trackSelfDescribingEvent` method:

 ```javascript
 snowplow_name_here('trackSelfDescribingEvent', <<SELF-DESCRIBING EVENT JSON>>);